Compassion Fatigue in Nursing

 Share your compassion fatigue struggles with a work buddy who can empathize.
 You can also consider talking to a close friend, work mentor, or therapist who can help you identify the source of your compassion fatigue and find solutions to manage it.
 Talking it out can help you take control of the issue.

 And remember, if you need extra support -- whether physical, mental, or otherwise -- or encouragement, don’t forget to ask those close to you.
+If you'd like more direct emotional support, there are some suggested resources that have been reviewed and rated here.

 Create a Better Work-Life Balance (Or the Nursing Equivalent)